 “I always wondered what my father must have felt when he first raced a Brabham on track and I am now about to go through that same emotion,” David Brabham said.
 “Driving a Brabham BT62 on Brabham straight at Brands Hatch will be a very special moment for me.”

-Unveiled in 2018 and destined to be built in a run of 70 cars, the BT62 weighs just 2,142 pounds yet generates 700 horsepower and 492 horsepower from a naturally aspirated 5.4-liter V-8.
+Unveiled in 2018 and destined to be built in a run of 70 cars, the BT62 weighs just 2,142 pounds yet generates 700 horsepower and 492 pound-feet of torque from a naturally aspirated 5.4-liter V-8.
 On top of this, the BT62 employs componentry from some of motorsport’s finest, including pushrod-actuated adjustable Ohlins dampers with coilover springs, Brembo carbon-ceramic brakes, Michelin racing slicks, and an adjustable traction control system.
 Its aggressive body work also helps achieve up to 2,645 pounds of downforce.

 Incredibly, owners will also be able to purchase a conversion package that will make it legal to drive this beast on the street.